isomerpages/seab-corp/_seab-link-issue-1-2025/Optimising Resources for GCE Level Oral Examinations.md

 of the implementation plan in 2023 followed by regular updates.</p>
 <p>The successful implementation in 2024 is attributed to the strong support
-and cooperation of schools and teachers.&nbsp; It could only be implemented with the sufficient number of teachers as Oral examiners.
+and cooperation of schools and teachers.&nbsp; It could only be implemented with the sufficient number of teachers as oral examiners.
 SEAB will complete the implementation in 2025 with the GCE N(A)/N(T)/O-Levels in a single window for all subjects (conducting O-level Mother Tongue Language with the rest).</p>